The Youngest Witnesses

 Youngest Witnesses book project

-A book of case studies, photographs and artwork of the children involved in the Youngest Witnesses project is nearing completion, and is scheduled for release in spring 2008.
+A book of case studies, photographs and artwork of the children involved in the Youngest Witnesses project is nearing completion, and is scheduled for release in 2011.